-- 2.15 Whilst there was only one allocation in the Core Strategy the Council identified 12 Areas of Change (AOC) these are areas where change was expected and were promoted over the Plan period.
-Eight of the AOC included residential development either solely or as part of a mixed-use development. - 2.16 A number of the AOC identified in the Core Strategy have been, or are currently being delivered.
-These include the Aquarena, which has planning permission, and development is underway to deliver a mixed-use development with 141 new homes.
+- 2.14 Whilst there was only one allocation in the Core Strategy the Council identified 12 Areas of Change (AOC) which are areas where change was expected and were promoted over the Plan period.
+Eight of the AOC included residential development either solely or as part of a mixed-use development. - 2.15 A number of the AOC identified in the Core Strategy have been, or are currently being delivered.
+These include the Aquarena, which has planning permission, and development is near completion to deliver a mixed-use development with 141 new homes.
 The Strand which has been subject to permitted development and new development and has delivered a significant number of dwellings.
-Northbrook College, which has also contributed to the Borough's supply of homes.
-A planning application has been approved for 378 residential units on the Teville Gate site (subject to a legal agreement).
-The remaining Areas of Change have been reassessed as part of the current Local Plan review and some of these are now potential allocations.
-In addition to the sites set out in the Core Strategy a number of other sites have been, and are being, developed having secured planning permission. - 2.17 Against the backdrop of significant and growing housing need the Council has taken, where possible, positive steps to bring forward sustainable opportunities to deliver new development.
+Northbrook College, which has also contributed to the borough's supply of homes.
+A planning application has been approved for 378 residential units on the Teville Gate site (subject to a legal agreement see para 1.21 above for further detail on this site).
+The remaining Areas of Change have been reassessed as part of the current Local Plan review and some of these are now proposed as allocations in the SDWLP.
+In addition to the sites set out in the Core Strategy a number of other sites have been, and are being, developed having secured planning permission. - 2.16 Against the backdrop of significant and growing housing need the Council has taken. where possible, positive steps to bring forward sustainable opportunities to deliver new development.
 Whilst the progression of the Local Plan provides the main mechanism through which sites will be allocated the Council has also considered ways in which housing delivery could be increased in advance of Plan adoption.
 In response to this two edge of town opportunities (Fulbeck Avenue and Land North of West Durrington) have been given support for development in advance of the adoption of the new Local plan.
-These sites which sit within the existing built up area boundary, were included in the earlier Local Plan consultation 'Issues and Options' which raised the prospect of bringing these two sites forward in advance of the new Local Plan.
+These sites which sit within the existing built up area boundary (as defined on the Core Strategy Proposals Map), were included in the earlier Local Plan consultation 'Issues and Options' which raised the prospect of bringing these two sites forward in advance of the new Local Plan.
 In general this proposal was positively received and support was given to the Council taking this positive approach.
-Since that time an application for 240 new homes has been approved on the Land at West Durrington site and discussions are ongoing regarding the delivery of the Fulbeck Avenue site. - 2.18 The new Local Plan must be informed by a robust evidence base.
-A number of background studies have already been progressed and some further studies and updates are being advanced to ensure that the Council's evidence base is up-todate.
+Since that time an application for 240 new homes has been approved on the Land at West Durrington site and works have since commenced.
+Permission has also been granted for 152 modular dwellings on the Fulbeck Avenue site. - 2.17 The new Local Plan must be informed by a robust evidence base.
+A number of background studies have already been progressed to ensure that the Council's evidence base is up-to-date.
 This includes: a Landscape & Biodiversity Study transport studies; a Strategic Flood Risk Assessment (SFRA).
-The Council has recently updated the Strategic Housing Market Assessment (SHMA) and Retail and Other town Centre Uses Study and is currently awaiting a final draft of an update to the Economic Research and Employment Land Review.
+The Council has recently updated the Strategic Housing Market Assessment (SHMA), the Retail and Other town Centre Uses Study and the Economic Research and Employment Land Review.
 These, and other studies, have helped to inform the assessment of sites for inclusion in the emerging Local Plan.
 In addition to the evidence base, the Council's proposal have already been subject to two rounds of consultation with key stakeholders and land owners to identify and address any issues and continues to engage with them through the review process.
 In addition, landowners and developers have also been invited to promote potential development sites (a call for sites) on a number of occasions.
-In fact, given the severe shortage of developable land, the Council encourages interested parties to put forward potential development sites at any time. - 2.19 The Draft Worthing Local Plan 2018 identified 8 'Allocations', 7 of which were considered to be key to the delivery of future housing in the borough.
-It also identified six Areas of Change (AOCs) which are regeneration sites within the existing Built Up Area Boundary.
-These Areas of Change are areas that are expected and encouraged to come forward over the Plan period.
-However, at the Draft Plan stage they were less well advanced than the other allocations and, as a consequence, there was less certainty about the likely mix of uses, site capacity and delivery timeframe.
-However, as the gathering of evidence continues it is expected that all these sites will be taken forward into the Submission Draft version of the Plan due to be prepared by the end of 2020.
-One key change is that all development sites will now be allocations (rather than having some Areas of Change) but they will be split into two categories -those that will be delivered within the first 5 years and those that will be delivered during the rest of the Plan period.
-Given the lack of available land in and around the Borough the scale of the developments planned are relatively small and there is a key focus placed on regeneration.
-In addition to the more significant urban sites proposed for allocation it is expected that small sites will play a greater role in housing delivery.
+In fact, given the severe shortage of developable land, the Council encourages interested parties to put forward potential development sites at any time.